Journal Finder

 When to use it

-The recommender is highest-leverage at these moments:
+The Journal Finder is highest-leverage at these moments:

 • After the draft is done, before you commit to a target — compare three or four venues side by side.